Autonomous vehicle insurance by design

 A changing world needs new answers

 The team’s strategy was for a service that will develop in three phases across a number of years as vehicle autonomy spreads across the world.
-The first phase was completed within three months when AXA XL unveiled its first insurance offering in this space in late 2018.
+The first phase was completed within three months when AXA XL unveiled its first insurance offering in this space.

 As heritage companies find themselves competing with small agile organisations it’s vital to find and embrace new approaches to stay relevant in a fast-paced world and get the right products to market quickly.
 By thinking of the problem in a different way and engaging a new approach to product design, AXA XL were able to produce a service offering from scratch and move to launch in under three months.

 Stakeholder workshop, experience strategy, product strategy, strategic road mapping.

 One x two day client workshop with retained contact over three-months until product launch.